pkallberg/help.nitrous.io/_posts/2013-07-12-box-interpreters-and-tools.md

 categories: [faq, boxes]
 ---

-In each of our box templates we provide, extra interpreters and tools are available to help you get hacking right away.

-We have included a list of these for each box template, and also some examples of other interpreters you could install yourself without root access.
+We provide extra interpreters and tools in your Nitrous boxes to help you get hacking away instantly.
+Here is a list of the tools we provide as well as some examples of other tools you could install yourself (without needing root access):

-# Ruby/Rails
+# Tools Available on All Nitrous Boxes

-### Installed Interpreters
+### Development Tools

 * C
 * C++
 * Java SE
-* Node.js
 * Perl
+* PhantomJS
 * Python
-* Ruby
+* Ruby (version control with RVM)

-### Installed Tools
-* RVM
+* Golang
-* NVM
+* automake
-* ImageMagick
+* Heroku Toolbelt

 ### Possible to Install Yourself (Just examples, you can do more)
 * Clojure